-Customer relationship management strategies can help your company understand how and why customers spend money at the business.
-This understanding can translate to increased profits and customer loyalty when used wisely.
+Customer relationship management strategies can help your business understand how and why customers choose to spend their money with you.
+This understanding can translate into increased profits and customer loyalty when used wisely.
 The best CRM tools and strategies have both immediate and long-term benefits for your small business.

 Building Customer Loyalty

 Customer loyalty can translate directly into profits.
 Loyal customers are likely to spread the word about your business through social media and similar channels.
 The best CRM tools make it easier to track the value of a customer's relationship with your company and reap the benefits of that relationship.
 This includes tracking points of contact, such as letters, the frequency of purchases, and the amount spent by each customer.
 Building customer loyalty through careful CRM and interactions can entice buyers to spend more and allow you to better target your marketing efforts.
 Targeted marketing increases customer retention and sales while avoiding unnecessary costs and wasted effort.

 CRM programs often incorporate Web-based CRM and offline software to track purchases and buying habits.
 The best Web-based CRM tools allow your business to track customer purchases and interactions from any location through an Internet connection.
 This enables your marketing team to draw from the same database of information no matter where your employees are located.
 The best CRM programs also rely heavily on tracking interactions, such as responses to emails or the use of coupons, to ensure customers receive marketing communications targeted directly at their interests.
 CRM options that work entirely through an online database can even be shared across departments in larger businesses or used alongside research from consultancies or outside organizations to further streamline operations.

 The Cost and Potential Pitfalls of CRM